h2020-momentum/MOMENTUM/Fleet management/Operations/drt/readme.md

 This module for the Dial-a-Ride problem is composed of the next three files:

+- CVRPTW-PD_final.py: Main file with the methods to solve the Dial-a-Ride problem given the input data.
+It also contains an example of how to use the different methods.
 - InputData.py: Classes to model the input data.
 Please, check in order to see the information needed to solve the problem.
-- CVRPTW-PD_final.py: Main file with the methods to solve the Dial-a-Ride problem given the input data.
-It also contains an example of how to use the different methods.
 - OutputData.py: Classes to model the solution found for the Dial-a-Ride problem.
 Please, check in order to see the data available about the solution found.

-It includes two files in JSON format with an example of the input and output data.
+It includes two files in JSON format with an example of the input and output data:
+- InputData.json: sample input data file
+- OutputData.json: sample output data file

 # Citing this model